markevans/dragonfly/README.md

 Dragonfly
 ===========

-Dragonfly is an on-the-fly processing/encoding framework written as a Rack application.
+Dragonfly is a {http://rack.rubyforge.org Rack} framework for on-the-fly processing and encoding.
 It includes an extension for Ruby on Rails to enable easy image handling.

 For the lazy rails user